-Despite progress over the past decade, there remains a wide gap between the rich and the poor in Brazil.
 In rural regions of the country, literacy, infant survival rates and access to water facilities are well below the national average.
-Only 58 per cent of people in rural areas have access to adequate sanitation facilities, compared to 91 per cent in the cities.
+Only 51 per cent of people in rural areas have access to improved sanitation facilities, compared to 88 per cent in the cities.